KonuTech/gfk_ml_ops_data_analyst/README.md

 **Post-Trainng Metrics**

-> "At this stage we have computed the pre-training metrics and
-> we may also have rebalanced the sample to address any class
-> imbalances that may exist.
-After training the ML model, we
-> then compute the following bias metrics."
 > * Difference in positive proportions in predicted labels (DPPL)
 > * Disparate Impact (DI)
 > * Difference in conditional outcomes (DCO)